Jalen Davis: Cincinnati Bengals

 On October 27, 2020, Davis was signed to the Cincinnati Bengals practice squad.
 He was elevated to the active roster on November 14 and November 21 for the team's weeks 10 and 11 games against the Pittsburgh Steelers and Washington Football Team, and reverted to the practice squad after each game.
 He was promoted to the active roster on November 28.

 Davis signed a one-year contract extension with the Bengals on March 3, 2021.
 Davis' role with the Bengals is as a backup slot cornerback, behind Mike Hilton on the depth chart.

 On March 9, 2023, Davis signed a two-year contract extension with the Bengals.

 Davis was waived by the Bengals on August 27, 2024, and re-signed to the practice squad.
 On February 5, 2025, Davis re-signed with Cincinnati on a reserve/futures contract.

 On August 26, 2025, Davis was released by the Bengals as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on December 1.

+On February 20, 2026, Davis signed a one-year contract extension with the Bengals.